mnursey/Real-Time-Car-Audio-Emitter/README.md

 The adjustable parameters inlude:
 - `max_speed`: This is a how many multiples the reference sample can be speedup by.
 For example, a value of 2 would mean the reference sample can be played back at a maximum of double the speed.
 - `min_speed`: This is how many multiples the reference sample can be slowndown by.
 For example, a value of 0.5 would mean the reference sample can be played back at a minimum of half the speed.
-- `idle_speed` : If the engine speed is below this value the idle sample begins to fade in and the acceleration/deacceleration loops fade out.
+- `idle_speed` : If the engine speed is below this value the idle sample begins to fade in and the acceleration/deceleration loops fade out.
 Above this value the opposite occurs.
 - `accelerate_sound_gain`: How 'loud' the acceleration sample is played back.
-- `deaccelerate_sound_gain`: How 'loud' the deacceleration sample is played back.
+- `deaccelerate_sound_gain`: How 'loud' the deceleration sample is played back.
 - `idle_sound_gain`: How 'load' the idle sample is played back.
 - `speed_variation`: The amount of random variation in the playback speed of the samples from the desired engine speed.
 This adds in random variation.
 - `wind_gain_max`: The maximum 'volume' for the wind sample, this is the value when the engine is at its max speed.
 - `wind_gain_min`: THe minimum 'volume' for the wind sample, this is the value when the engine is it its min speed.
-- `idle_lerp_rate`: How quickly the engine fades from idle to acceleration / deacceleration samples.
+- `idle_lerp_rate`: How quickly the engine fades from idle to acceleration / deceleration samples.
-- `sample_lerp`: How quickly the engine fades from acceleration to deacceleration samples.
+- `sample_lerp`: How quickly the engine fades from acceleration to deceleration samples.
 This value can be changed to change how 'laggy' the engine is.
 - `engine_speed` : The speed at which the engine is at.
 This value determins how much or little the samples are speed up or slowed down.

 The only parameter which can be adjusted at realtime is `engine_speed` using the GUI slider, the rest of the parameters can be adjusted within the code.
 The GUI slider is displayed using the PyGame library.